Code-Institute-Submissions/RHoganD-LoanCalculator/README.md

 # My Loan Calculator
 ![Responsive screenshot](/asset/images/readme-images/responsiveloan.png)
 # The purpose with this project
 The purpose of this project is to create a simple way to calculate a loan.
-This aplication gives the user an overall view of the lenght that will take to loan along with the monthy repayment.
+This aplication will allow the user  to calculate the lengh that will take the loan to be repaid and the monthly repayment.
 The idea of this project was taken from tutorials found in YouTube.

 The live site can be found here -[Loan Calculator](https://rhogand.github.io/LoanCalculator/)